 As promised on the packaging, each meal was quick and easy to reheat in the microwave, with most meals taking less than 3 minutes to heat.

-I found Factor’s meals to be bursting with flavor, like those from Freshly.
-I also appreciated that each dish included a decent serving of vegetables.
+I also found the meals to be flavorful without being overseasoned, and I loved that each meal had a generous serving of vegetables.